Complaints Policy

 a) that a prospective employee might have in relation to the appointment of staff

-b) raised by a member of the public
+b) raised by a member of the public.

 2.3 The Complaints Policy does not apply to students.
 The school has created an internal student friendly process for students to use when something goes wrong or is difficult for them.

-2.4 Examples of issues that might be considered under the complaints policy could include:
+2.4 Examples of issues that might be considered under the Complaints Policy could include:

 b) Availability of information about the school’s performance